agilescientific/ricky/README.md

 ## Building

-This repo uses PEP 517-style packaging.
+This repo uses PEP 518-style packaging.
 [Read more about this](https://setuptools.pypa.io/en/latest/build_meta.html) and [about Python packaging in general](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

 Building the project requires `build`, so first:

     pip install build

-Then to build `snowfake` locally:
+Then to build `ricky` locally:

     python -m build